-If you don’t have insurance and you’re not on Medicaid, this method can be pricey up front.
-Still, the implant can stay in place for up to four years, so it becomes pretty economical over time, averaging about $10 a month if you keep it in for the full four years.
+Thanks to the Affordable Care Act, for those with health insurance, chances are good that the implant is available without out-of-pocket costs.
+Explore all insurance options at HealthCare.gov or at a state-based marketplace.
+For those without insurance or Medicaid, this method can be expensive up front.
+Still, the implant can stay in place for up to four years, so it becomes pretty economical over time, averaging about $10 a month if it stays in for the full four years.

-- This method may be free or low-cost for you
+- This method may be free or low-cost.

-- With Medicaid: Free
+- With Medicaid: free.

-- With insurance: Free under most plans
+- With insurance: free under most plans.

 The full price of the implant can range from $450 - $800.
 To see how this translates over time, here’s what it would cost to pay for the implant month-to-month at full price:

-Cost per month over one year: $38 - $67
+- Cost per month over one year: $38 - $67.

-- Cost per month over four years: $10 - $17
+- Cost per month over four years: $10 - $17.

 How to Use It

-- Doesn't interrupt the heat of the moment
+- Doesn't interrupt the heat of the moment.

-- Most women have fewer, lighter periods
+- Most people have fewer, lighter periods.

-- You don't have to worry about remembering to take it every day
+- You don't have to worry about remembering to take it every day.

-- Safe for smokers and those with hypertension and diabetes
+- Safe for smokers and those with hypertension and diabetes.

-- Can be used while breastfeeding
+- Can be used while breastfeeding.

-- May improve PMS, depression and symptoms from endometriosis
+- May improve PMS, depression, and symptoms from endometriosis.